 This week, I was thrilled to learn that I received two LAMMY nominations for Most Knowledgeable Writer and Best Movie Reviewer.
 I’m humbled to even be mentioned with the bloggers in each category and am surprised by the recognition.
 While I’d love to win the award, it’s exciting just to be nominated.
 It’s an obvious cliché, but it’s actually true in this case.
 The turnout for the 2013 LAMMYs was much higher this year with more than double last year’s entries.
 This makes the nominations even sweeter since it comes from a larger pool.
-If you’d like to vote for me and are a LAMB member, you can make your choices through this link.
-Even if you’re choosing another site, please take the time to submit your picks.
-These awards mean a lot more if a larger group is involved in selecting the winners.

 Most Knowledgeable Writer